anthkris/portfolio-site/src/pages/posts/2019/2019-03-05-lx-research.md

 I need to update the footer to put some more information about the site as well as add a way for people to suggest new research.

 I also really like the fact that youc an star certain posts as useful on the Useful Science website.
 I'm not sure how I would do that without any kind of website backend or database, but I'll keep it in my back pocket as an idea for later.

+Be sure to let me know what you think in the comments!